Configure Contentful

 This is a third-party integration and is not an Optimizely subprocessor.
 See Optimizely's Third-Party Add-Ons & Platform Integration Terms.

 The Contentful and Optimizely integration lets you experiment with structured content while minimizing dependency on a developer.
-After setting up, you can configure and run experiments in Optimizely Feature Experimentation and choose what content from Contentful to show visitors for each variation.
-For help setting up the integration, see the Contentful integration demo walkthrough.
+After configuring, you can create and run experiments in Optimizely Feature Experimentation and choose what content from Contentful to show visitors for each variation.
+For help configuring the integration, see the Contentful integration demo walkthrough.

 Prerequisites